 When students experiment in response to stimulus, they research new ideas and identify and test alternative solutions inspired by their research.
 They work in a non-sequential and non-hierarchical way through the process of inquiry learning by capitalising on unforeseen opportunities and insights.

-7. create visual responses using knowledge and understanding of materials, techniques, technologies and art processes
+7. create meaning through the knowledge and understanding of materials, techniques, technologies and art processes